-Edible bird’s nests are harvested only either from farms specially catered for swiftlets or in caves on cliffs.
-Regardless of where the nests are harvested from, their nutritional content is there about the same.
+Edible nests are harvested only either from farms specially catered for swiftlets or in caves on cliffs.
+Regardless of where the nests are harvested from, their nutritional content is similar.

 - Fine and firm texture, red, golden or ivory white colour

 - Clean, with minimal feathers or debris

 HoneyCity offers premium bird’s nests at the best prices.
 They are imported directly from the suppliers in Indonesia and are carefully selected to guarantee satisfaction.

 As these nests are eaten for the nutrients in the birds’ saliva, the nest of top quality should be made up of at least 95% saliva with minimal processing and cleaning to be edible.

 Bottom line: the lower the saliva percentage and the more processing and cleaning required, the lower the quality.

 Nests with 95% saliva concentration will be the best while a concentration of 50% and 10% saliva would fall into the second or third tier.

 Not all nests are made equal and it will be hard for everyone to differentiate real products from the fakes in the market.

 You should take note of the following when choosing yours: